Android-for-Python/Camera4Kivy/README.md

     self.preview = Preview(aspect_ratio = '16:9')
 ```

 To connect the camera unit to the Preview call the preview's `connect_camera()` method.
-The `connect_camera()` method has optional parameters, for example, enabling the image analysis api.
+For example to connect the camera with the image analysis api enabled:

 ```python
     self.preview.connect_camera(enable_analyze_pixels = True)